Jay Pharoah says he had rocky relationship with ‘SNL’

-LOS ANGELES (AP) — Jay Pharoah says he had a rocky time on “Saturday Night Live” because he refused to keep quiet and follow orders.
+LOS ANGELES (AP) — Jay Pharoah said he had a rocky time on “Saturday Night Live” because he refused to keep quiet and follow orders.

-Pharoah, who was with the NBC show for six seasons, left last year after his contract wasn’t renewed.
+Pharoah, who was dropped from “SNL” last year after six seasons, said he resisted playing a black woman on the show that lacked African-American female performers and complained when his impression of former President Barack Obama was shelved.

-In an interview this week with New York radio station Hot97, Pharoah said the NBC comedy show puts performers into boxes and expects them to do what they’re told.
-But he would resist, he said.
+“They put people into boxes, and whatever they want you to do, they expect you to do,” he told New York radio station Hot97 this week, adding: “And I’m fiery, too, man.
+I’m not a yes (n-word).”

 Most Read Stories